 They don’t spread disease.
-However, because they're so small they can get into even the most secure food packaging.
-This means that they may contaminate food intended for humans to eat with germs they picked up while travelling through buildings.
+But because they're so small, they can get into even the most secure food packaging.
+This means that they may contaminate food (make the food unsafe) with germs they pick up travelling through buildings.

 If the problem is bad, it’s best to hire a certified pest control professional.
 Do your research and choose one you can trust.

 The professional should be able to tell you what’s causing the pest problem and come up with a plan to get rid of the pest.
+The professional may need to make several visits, and it may take days or even weeks.
 Tell the professional if you have children or pets.
-Several visits may be needed and it may take days or even weeks if the pest problem is really bad.

 Author: Environmental Public Health, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.